Kevin-Roa/game-engine/README.md

 > An OpenGL based game engine made by following an ACM workshop.

-## Technologies Used
+## What I Learned
+- C++
+	- Const correctness
+	- Templates
 - OpenGL
-	- GLEW
-	- GLFW
+	- Using GLEW and GLFW